akkodis-edge/image-tools/README.md

      # Optionally define blocksize in bytes.
      # By default blocksize is not defined to mkfs.
      blocksize: 4096
+     # Optionally set a filessytem label in addition
+     # to gpt label.
+Defaults to false.
+     fslabel: false

 # Optional images section.
 # List of image descriptions.